 Upton -- who worked in the Office of Management and Budget under President Reagan and was elected to Congress in 1986 -- is expected to push for more nuclear power.

 "Despite nuclear power's tremendous potential, the nation is lacking a coherent policy as we look toward the future.
 Nuclear was largely ignored as the job-killing cap-and-tax scheme made its way through the House last June," Upton wrote in an op-ed piece in The Hill newspaper in April.

 "The world's leading emitters understand the importance of nuclear power in reducing emissions.
 It is well past time we do the same or risk being left behind."

-Barton, although term-limited by Republican leadership rules, has said he wants the Energy and Commerce chairmanship and will seek a waiver from the party.
-The Texan has tussled with Republican leadership in the past, challenging John Boehner for the minority leader job in 2006 and drawing fire for apologizing to BP Plc after the Gulf Coast oil spill.
+Representative Joe Barton of Texas, although term-limited by Republican leadership rules, has said publicly that he wants the Energy and Commerce chairmanship and will seek a waiver from the party.
+Barton has tussled with Republican leadership in the past, challenging John Boehner for the minority leader job in 2006 and drawing fire for apologizing to BP Plc after the Gulf Coast oil spill.

 Barton has pushed for more offshore drilling and criticized the cap-and-trade legislation the House passed last summer.

-"There will be no cap-and-trade bill ...
-It's not just endangered, it's extinct," he NPR radio on Wednesday.
+"There will be no cap and trade bill ... it's not just endangered, it's extinct," he recently told NPR.

 House Ways and Means Committee

 Representative Dave Camp is expected to take over the powerful Ways and Means Committee, which controls taxes.
 Camp, whose Michigan district is home to wind and solar manufacturers, has co-sponsored legislation to invest in renewable energy research and create incentives for renewable development.

 He also has come out as a strong supporter of ethanol biofuels, introducing tax credits for automakers to conduct research, growers who put acreage into ethanol and consumers who buy more expensive alternative-fueled cars.